lambdaisland/kaocha/doc/10_hooks.md

 testable is a suite (top-level), group (intermediate grouping), or leaf (an individual test with assertions).

-For example, a common use case of pre-test hooks is to skip certian tests based on certain conditions.
+For example, a common use case of pre-test hooks is to skip certain tests based on certain conditions.
 Here's an example hook that skips all tests that have "foo" in their name, when running on CI.